JSTOR-Labs/plant-humanities/CONTRIBUTING.md

 ### Using a starter template

 A simple essay starter template is available in the [essay-template.md](https://raw.githubusercontent.com/jstor-labs/plant-humanities/develop/docs/essay-template.md) found in the `/docs` folder.
 The Markdown source text for a sample essay can be seen in the [sample.md](https://raw.githubusercontent.com/jstor-labs/plant-humanities/develop/docs/sample.md) file in the same folder.
-The rendered sample essay can be viewed at https://plant-humanities.app/sample.
+The sample essay can be viewed at https://plant-humanities.app/sample.

 #### Using the GitHub web interface